How do I pay employees? (Employee Series)

 3. File quarterly and annual tax returns, including W-2s

-If it doesn’t have those three basics, it’s not worth your time.
+If it doesn’t have these three basics, it’s not worth your time.

 • Direct deposit for employees (1-2 bank accounts)